NuLink-network/docs/product/testnet.md

 # Horus2.0 Testnet Overview

 Horus2.0 is NuLink's dedicated testnet designed for developers and community members to test and implement proprietary security infrastructure components within their Web3 applications.
-This testnet specifically focuses on proxy workers for the supply side, featuring essential tools for stakers and providing a platform for DApp builders, users, and grant program participants.

 ## Horus2.0 Testnet Parameters